 In addition to your formal education, don’t forget to include any certifications or additional training that are relevant to the job.
 These can further demonstrate your commitment to professional development and set you apart from other candidates.

-What skills and accomplishments should go on my resume?
+What skills and accomplishments should I include on my resume?

 what skills would I list on my resume?